BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 In order to test for security issues, a potentially large number of input cases must be checked against each software interface, which can make effective security testing using manual test case implementation and execution unwieldy.
 Thus, automated security test tools should be used to automatically test software, resulting in more efficient security testing and higher quality results.

 Both commercial and open-source products are available and should be reviewed for appropriateness for the organization.
-Selecting a suitable tool is based on several factors including robustness and accuracy of built-in security test cases, efficacy at testing architecture types important to organization, customization to change or add test cases, quality and usability of findings to the development organization, etc..
+Selecting a suitable tool is based on several factors including robustness and accuracy of built-in security test cases, efficacy at testing architecture types important to organization, customization to change or add test cases, quality and usability of findings to the development organization, etc.

-Utilize input from security-savvy technical staff as well as development and quality assurance staff in the selection process, and review overall results with stakeholders.
+Utilize input from security-savvy technical staff as well as development and quality assurance staff in the selection process and review overall results with stakeholders.

 ##### B. Integrate security testing into development process
 With tools to run automated security tests, projects within the organization should routinely run security tests and review results during development.
 In order to make this scalable with low overhead, security testing tools should be configured to automatically run on a routine basis, e.g. nightly or weekly, and findings should be inspected as they occur.